About this newsletter

 The content I include is pretty random.
 (Recently, I put together a roundup of my favourite sources.)
 I do read every word of what I send out, and I filter entirely by what I find interesting — which has meant that some topics like palaeontology, sports analytics, and behavioural psychology are probably overrepresented.
 Until recently, I've tried to be non-partisan and to even avoid political writing, but I must admit Trump has made this difficult.
 (As you can tell from some of the long pieces I send out, I’m a fan of nuance, which just isn’t his style.)
 I'll keep trying though; it does sadden me a bit when a somewhat partisan piece — that, in my defence, I found interesting! — leads to a wave of unsubscribes.

-Finally, I do this in my spare time, which is not always plentiful, so sometimes I'll miss a week without warning.
+Finally, I do this in my spare time, which is not always plentiful, so this doesn’t always go out regularly.
+(I’m now aiming for fortnightly.)
 Apologies in advance.
 Should you need more reading material, you should check out the archive (which goes back to 2017) — particularly the “best of” issues .

 Unlike what I read, I’m not particularly interesting.
 I'm an American living in London, which means I attempt British spellings as much as I can.
 As a former strategy consultant, I still work too much, but if not for that, I wouldn’t procrastinate as much, and this newsletter wouldn’t exist.